howion/notes/notes/abstract-algebra/00-development-area.md

 ## To-Do's

+- Add exercises and theorems from my lectures.

 ### General

+- Sort out appendix to their respective places, and maybe create a real appendix?
 - Add examples from my notebook.
 - Add much, much more exercises for both groups and rings.
 - Least positive integer definition from Algebra I and the theorem used in.